What Makes a Great Company Culture? Interview with Kadri Mäe

 Read further: Scoro’s Secret to Hiring the Best People

-What are the non-negotiable parts of your organisational culture?
+What are the non-negotiable parts of your organizational culture?

 Being honest.
 Working hard.
 Caring.